 Did You Know?

-27% of WA households experience food insecurity.
+- 27% of Washington households experience food insecurity.
 (WAFOOD Survey, July 2021)

-Close to one million people in Washington receive SNAP (food assistance).
-Nearly 2/3 of all them are children, elderly and people with disabilities.
+- Close to one million people in Washington receive SNAP (food assistance).
+Nearly 2/3 of them are children, elderly, and people with disabilities.

 Making An Impact

 The American Heart Association continues to champion health equity by addressing the intersecting drivers of health disparities, including access to healthy food that meets dietary and cultural needs.
 Our ongoing efforts include:

 Stocking Healthy Pantries: Heart Healthy Food Drive Toolkit